mayhugotong/tresplab/_pages/home.md

 permalink: /
 ---

 We are a dynamic research group at the [Ludwig-Maximilians-Universität München / LMU Munich](https://www.lmu.de/en/).
 Our research interests focus on Statistical Relational Learning, which combines machine learning with relational data models and first-order logic and enables machine learning in knowledge bases.
 An aspect of particular interest is that machine learning tasks such as classification and object recognition can be supported by rich background knowledge.

+ **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**

  More research interests include
 - Machine Learning and Deep Learning
 - Cognitive Deep Learning
 - Machine Learning with the Semantic Web, Linked Data, and Knowledge Graphs